slub/exhibition-live/README.md

 You might want to set your own storage backend(s) within the settings modal.

-## Storybook stories
+## Development Documentation

-The pure frontend specific component based framework, that sets the base of the exhibition catalog is documented within the Storybook.

-You can get a live preview of the current `develop` branch here: [https://slub.github.io/exhibition-live/storybook/](https://slub.github.io/exhibition-live/storybook/)
+Please have a look at the **[Storybook of the EDB Framework](https://slub.github.io/exhibition-live/storybook/)** for an indepth documentation of the frontend components, th cli and the overall architecture of the exhibition catalog and the EDB framework.

 # Development